gvwilson/sensibleadventures/nardica/outline.md

     *   Uncle Jack isn't interested in passengers who can't pay, but Wales has a phone
     *   "Keyed to me - some Germans seem to want to find out if it'll work with just one thumb, connected or not"
         *   "Germans?
 You mean Dutch?
 Fancy talker..."
-    *   Naggie & Jack go to get supplies, trouble shows up going boat by boat, Madi sneaks out to get them
+    *   Naggie & Jack go to get supplies, trouble shows up going boat by boat, Iffy sneaks out to get them
-    *   Aunt Naggie makes a joke about Madi being happy to get back to see her boyfriend (Uncle Jack snaps at her)
+    *   Aunt Naggie makes a joke about Iffy being happy to get back to see her boyfriend (Uncle Jack snaps at her)

 3. To Rothera
     *   Six-day trip looking over their shoulder
     *   Comment on ever-tech: self-repairing (within limits)
     *   Motor out of the harbor, sail across the Weddell once they're in the wind
     *   Wales looks sadly at the coal engine when Uncle Jack fires it up
-    *   Gives Madi an excuse to strike up a conversation: "Why did you call them German?"
+    *   Gives Iffy an excuse to strike up a conversation: "Why did you call them German?"
     *   Wales explains German is "Deutsch" (first sign of how old he actually is)
     *   Several times a day, Wales uses his phone to check with satellites: no sign of boil
-    *   Wales sees Madi's book
+    *   Wales sees Iffy's book
-    *   Third night: Madi has the night watch (hear Jack growl at her, Naggie try to divert him, shows family dynamics)
+    *   Third night: Iffy has the night watch (hear Jack growl at her, Naggie try to divert him, shows family dynamics)
     *   Hears a soft ping from the phone, Wales talking
-    *   Madi scrambles back to the wheel in time for Wales to barge in: "we need to change course _now_"
+    *   Iffy scrambles back to the wheel in time for Wales to barge in: "we need to change course _now_"

 4. Pirates
-    *   Madi won't without Uncle Jack's say-so
+    *   Iffy won't without Uncle Jack's say-so
     *   Jack comes in, bleary-eyed
     *   Wales tells them there's a ship ahead of them: "Must have been hidden in Larsen Bay"
     *   Jack asks, "What would pirates want with us?"